athombv/homey-arduino-nrf905/README.md

 `#include <HomeyRadio.h>`

-After that you need to create a Homey-Radio instance with a desired receiver address (0xFF in this example) and call the initialize method to initialize the nRF905 module, as shown in the example below.
+After that you need to create a Homey-Radio instance with a desired receiver address between 0x00 and 0xFE.
+Then call the initialize method to initialize the nRF905 module.
+A example is shown below.
 ```
 #include <HomeyRadio.h>

-Homey::Radio radio(0xFF);
+Homey::Radio radio(0x50);

 void setup() {
     radio.initialize();